 In 800 words, he categorized a whole class of normally quiet folks as having no character, certainly nowhere near as great as his Christian one.
 He boldly spoke against — not Hispanics, Jews, women or, even, LGBTQ, which is “milquetoast” or passé these days for writers as cutting-edge he, but — a whole class of the fastest-increasing class of Americans to hate: atheists.

 Little did the writer know that some damned atheist would read his piece and spread the word about what he wrote through the proverbial, social grape vine, while crying out loud, “Our local newspaper employs some kind of a religious nut job.
 He’s trying to hide his lies from us.
-And only we can challenge his detestable beliefs,” “detestable” being kind words for what the writer wrote.
+And only we can challenge his detestable beliefs,” “detestable” being a kind word for what the writer wrote.

 The editor started his piece with statements about an atheist giving an invocation at a government, a.k.a., public, meeting.
 Then, he battled through references to Tehran, the Ten Commandments, theocracy, and freedom.
-So obnoxious was the editor that he even berated his own Christian brethren for letting atheists speak at government meetings to give those legendarily boring “invocations,” a word the distinguished editor found confusing as shit to describe, because he was too hard-headed to believe that words have complexity, just like the human spirit.
+So obnoxious was the editor that he even berated his own Christian brethren for letting atheists speak at government meetings to give those legendarily boring “invocations,” a word the distinguished editor found confusing to describe, because he was too hard-headed to believe that words have complexity, just like the human spirit.

 The editor asserted that atheists support the “slaughter [of] babies in the womb,” all without realizing there is no such thing as babies in wombs.
 Babies are living entities who breathe outside of the womb.
 Fetuses, the word Mr. Writer was looking for, don’t breathe air; therefore, only fetuses not babies hang out in women’s wombs.